OAGi/Score/docs/test_cases/TestSuite5.md

 ##### Test Assertion #5.5.55.b
 If the “Exclude SCs” checkbox is disabled (i.e., unchecked) the SCs are excluding from the searching field

+#### Test Assertion #5.5.56
+The developer can see the cardinalities of nodes in the BIE tree.

+#### Test Assertion #5.5.56a
+The developer can hide and display the cardinalities of the nodes in the BIE tree.
+#### Test Assertion #5.5.56b
+Changed cardinalities of the node must be correctly shown in the BIE tree.

 ### Test Step Pre-condition:

 1. There are BIEs already created and owned by various end users, say BIEa, BIEb, BIEc, which are in editing, candidate and published state respectively.